Other than “What are your symptoms?”, my least favorite question to answer is “What is your current medication list?”.

 I’m not using this post to go into all the details of why I’m on each item.
 I’d like to at some point, but instead wanna focus on how I manage all of it.

-My system for managing all these meds
+My system for managing meds (and everything else Lyme related):

 I was not expecting to have to manage so many meds, side effects, allergies, etc. when I first started my Lyme treatment, and quickly realized I needed to find a way to keep track of it all.